LegalNav/LegalNavigator/README.md

 In 'Theme General Settings'->'APIs', add the server URL and API key.
 This allows the custom DocAssemble ACF field to provide a list of the respective server's Guided Assistants.
 This field shows up when a new Guided Assistant of type Doc Assemble is created.

+**Note** Doc Assemble does not work with Apple's Safari browser.
+The solution would be to utilize a reverse proxy on the server Doc Assemble is running on.
+This should resolve the incompatibility.

 #### Court Case Look Up API

 In the fields for creating a new State taxonomy, there is a 'Court Look Up API Settings' section.
 This API is state specific for the main Legal Navigator site and set up for it is not covered in this document.

+**Note** The Court Case Look Up API has not been tested yet.

 ### API Configuration
 While some of the APIs can be configured via a settings page in the Wordpress theme, a few APIs must be configured by editing a JavaScript file.